rxhanson/Rectangle/README.md

 * Windows will snap when dragged to edges/corners of the screen.
 This can be disabled.

 ## Contributing
 Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
-Contributors to Rectangle or Spectacle are entitled to a free license of Multitouch.
+Code contributors to Rectangle or Spectacle are entitled to a free license of Multitouch.

 ### Localization
 Localization was done using [DeepL](https://www.deepl.com/translator).
 Since it wasn't done by a person, it's likely that the translations can be improved.
 If you would like to contribute to localization, all of the translations are held in the Main.strings per language.